New Brunswick Confederation of Regions Party: Internal divisions

 Internal differences resulted in political infighting within the CoR.
 A rivalry formed between Cameron, who was seen as a moderate within the party, and fellow CoR MLA Brent Taylor, who was seen as more radical.
-A year after Cameron's election as interim leader, the party executive, president, and council sought to remove him.
-He resisted.
-The party council then held a leadership race at a 1992 convention in Campbellton, where Taylor narrowly defeated Cameron and became leader of the CoR, but Cameron and his supporters argued that the race was illegal.
+A year after Cameron's election as interim leader, the party's board of directors sought to remove him.
+A structural problem arose, as the party policy was that an elected member is responsible to the electorate first, the party second, and the leader last, yet under its constitution the board of directors (and not the elected caucus) could call a leadership convention, which inevitably gave the party control over the elected members.
+The party council then held a leadership race at the 1992 convention in Campbellton, where Taylor narrowly defeated Cameron and became leader.
+However, Cameron and his supporters argued that the race was illegal.
 Cameron's supporters later gained control over the party's presidency, allowing Cameron to fire a large portion of the party executive and council.
-CoR MLAs Brent Taylor and Bev Brine were kicked out of the caucus in 1994 due to their ongoing opposition to Cameron.
+Taylor and fellow CoR MLA Bev Brine were kicked out of the caucus in 1994 due to their ongoing opposition to Cameron.
 During this period, party membership dropped from 20,000 to 5,000.

 Cameron eventually chose to resign the leadership to try to settle the internal divisions affecting the party.
-The entire party membership were allowed to vote in the race that followed.
-Pro-Taylor Gary Ewart (not a sitting MLA) was chosen over pro-Cameron Greg Hargrove, but neither Ewart nor caucus leader Ab Rector were able to resolve their differences with Cameron's supporters.
+The entire party membership was allowed to vote in the race that followed.
+Pro-Taylor Gary Ewart was chosen over pro-Cameron Greg Hargrove, but neither Ewart nor caucus leader Ab Rector were able to resolve their differences with Cameron's supporters.
 Ewart resigned 23 days later, leaving the party in limbo.